Skip to content

 In a communicating Pylontech battery bank, you can start with what you need now and expand capacity as your needs grow.
 This provides tremendous peace of mind and flexibility, knowing that you're not committing to a fixed power level for the entire lifespan of the batteries.
 It also allows you to budget accordingly if, for example, you need power on a property to construct a house and want to expand the bank when you move in two years later.

 Is this done, typically?
 Absolutely not.
 Most lithium batteries don't allow for adding a new module after being in the system for about a year.
 This is because lithium batteries experience increased internal resistance and decreased overall capacity as they age.
-However, Pylontech has addressed this issue by enabling active management in their battery management system (BMS).
+However, Pylontech has addressed this issue by enabling active management of their battery management system (BMS).
 The Master battery in a parallel string of Pylontech batteries is capable of monitoring each battery's capacity and its ability to deliver or receive current.
 This ensures the safe and efficient distribution of loads based on each battery's needs.

 What happens when you add a new module to a bank of older Pylontech batteries?
 The new battery will compensate for any differences in capacity.
 This ensures that the older battery modules in the bank do not limit the capacity of the new module.
 It also prevents potentially dangerous scenarios where the new battery has a higher state of charge compared to the older batteries, causing them to attempt to equalize.
 This is why the process of adding a battery to most existing lithium battery banks is rather complicated, requiring equalization of each battery before installation or the manufacturer advises against it.